How to Grow Tuberous Drosera

 Drosera erythrorhiza (above left) is very small (see the single grain of sand by comparsion) but quickly grew much larger in only 14 days!

 The flowers of the tuberous drosera are quite large for the size of the plant and are extraordinarily beautiful.
-Especially the white flowers have very pleasant-smelling honey like aromas!
+Especially many white flowers have very pleasant-smelling honey like aromas!

 When the summer starts again, tuberous drosera begin to develop their tubers and their aboveground parts begin to dry out, as demonstrated in the pictures below: